tjdombrowski/LegendSmith/timelog.md

 Oct 22.
 2 hours
 Finished adding authentication to my project, but I still need to add the other error pages.

+Oct 24.
+2 hours
+Fixed the issue with hibernate I was having.

+Oct 25.
+2.5 hours
+Worked on mapping the relationship between user and legendary, but ended up running into issues.
+I scrapped it for the mean time and started work on the relationship between Task and LegendaryPrimaryItem.

+Oct 26.
+1 hour
+Finished mapping and testing out Task and LegendaryPrimaryItem.

+Oct 27.
+2.5 hours
+Completed the SOAP activities.

+Oct 29.
+1.5 hours
+Launched my project to AWS, including the authentication.